-After looking at professional logo designs that used words to create an image, students chose nouns to turn into literal word art.
+After looking at professional logo designs that used words to create images, students chose nouns to turn into literal word art.
 Students began first with an exploration of thumbnails.
 Then, they collaborated to refine, modify and edit their designs.
-Students took photos of their designs using Photo Booth, imported them into Adobe AI, placedContinue reading “Word Art – Digital Design Class/CTE”
+Students took photos of their designs using Photo Booth, imported them into Adobe AI, and placedContinue reading “Word Art – Digital Design Class/CTE”

 To introduce this lesson, we watched this cute video about Matisse.
 We looked at his work and how he created rooms using perspective and color.
-We took our lesson in One Point Perspective a little further and created themed rooms.
-Students used color pencils to add value and create depth through shading.
+We took our lesson in one point perspective further and created themed rooms.
+Students used colored pencils to add value and create depth through shading.

 Sixth Graders learned to create paper masks.
 Based on the video by Peggy Flores, students learned various paper techniques to make these fantastic forms.